 Many areas that were not critical to the previous proposal that was considered during Spring 2019 have either been reclassified as an alternate, reduced in scope, or eliminated entirely.
-Specifically, the landscaping and parking lot budgets have been reduced considerably, the field lighting has been categorized as alternates in the event bids come in favorably, and the basketball courts and playground have been eliminated entirely.
+Specifically, the landscaping and parking lot budgets have been reduced considerably, the field lighting has been categorized as alternates, and the basketball courts and playground have been eliminated entirely.